Dudaliya/Multivariate-Plot-for-Excel/README.md

 # Multivariate-Plot-for-Excel
 This is an Excel file that generates a multivariate plot with Numeric data.
-R code for the implementation is also provided
+R code for the implementation is also provided.
+This simple method is based on the paper at https://independent.academia.edu/DarshiArachige.
+The analysis coded in VBA in Excel is so visual any data enthusiast interested in the basic idea of a two dimensional projection of a Mutivariate dataset can play with it.